-This dogmatic doctrinaire method of estimating the different groups of the bourgeoisie and the petty bourgeoisie is not con-lined to the leaders of the C.P. of Bulgaria.
+This dogmatic doctrinaire method of estimating the different groups of the bourgeoisie and the petty bourgeoisie is not confined to the leaders of the C.P. of Bulgaria.
 In this respect they remind us of the worst sectarian characteristics of Guesdism (of the earlier description).
 So long as this was merely a theoretical fad, a literary subtlety, it was not a serious matter, but as soon as it determined the policy of the party in a decisive crisis, it became a real disaster to the party.

 The number of small-holding peasants in Bulgaria, as often confirmed by comrade Kabaktschiev himself, is 300,000.
 There are as many medium holders (also extremely poor).
-In this tiny country there are about 600,000 peasants who are potentially our A portion of these was already at the parting of the allies. ways from Stambulinsky to us at the time of the upheaval.
+In this tiny country there are about 600,000 peasants who are potentially our A portion of these was already at the parting of the ways from Stambulinsky to us at the time of the upheaval.
 And we are told that we are dealing here with a struggle between two equally pernicious bourgeois "cliques".

 At the close of the manifesto mentioned, the C.C. of the Bulgarian party salves its conscience with the slogan of the "Workers' and Peasants' Government".
-But under such circumstances this slogan is a mere phrase, a dead word, a political corpse.
+But under such circumstances

 This is not the way to fight for the Workers' and Peasants' government.
-This is not Marxism.
+This is not Marxism,